DID YOU KNOW?

 Q: Where do I find a Myrtle Beach map?
 Is there an on-line city map?

-A: This site has a PDF map of the city limits, as well as a PDF map of the zoning districts.
+A: This site has a Myrtle Beach city limits map as a PDF, along with a Myrtle Beach zoning map which will run on smart phones and tablets, too.
 The city limits are shown in yellow, surrounded by a red line.
-The city limits map is 8 megabytes, while the zoning map is 4 megabytes.
-The Myrtle Beach Area Chamber of Commerce has printed maps available.
-Call the Chamber at 800-356-3016 or 843-626-7444 or visit www.myrtlebeachinfo.com.
+The Myrtle Beach Area Chamber of Commerce offers printed maps.
+Call 800-356-3016 or 843-626-7444 or visit www.visitmyrtlebeach.com.
 Or, visit http://www.mapquest.com for access to an on-line map of Myrtle Beach.

 Q: Where can I get a copy of a city study, plan, etc.?